-The Fair Labor Standards Act (FLSA) covers almost all employees engaged in agriculture and provides them minimum wage, record keeping, and labor standards protections.
+The Fair Labor Standards Act (FLSA) covers almost all employees engaged in agriculture and provides them minimum wage, record keeping, and labor standards protections (including regulations typically referred to as "wage and hour" protections).
 Additionally, the Wage and Hour Division of the Department of Labor has the responsibility to ensure H-2B workers are employed in compliance with H-2B labor certification requirements.
-Continue below for a discussion of farm workers and H-2B workers rights.
+Continue below for a discussion of farm labor laws and H-2B workers rights.

 Virtually all employees engaged in agriculture are covered by the FLSA and provided certain labor protections.
 The FLSA defines "agriculture" as:

 ...the cultivation and tillage of the soil, dairying, the production, cultivation, growing, and harvesting of any agricultural or horticultural commodities (including commodities defined as agricultural commodities), the raising of livestock, bees, furbearing animals, or poultry, and any practices (including any forestry or lumbering operations) performed by a farmer or on a farm as an incident to or in conjunction with such farming operations, including preparation for market, delivery to storage or to market or to carriers for transportation to market.

 However, "agriculture" doesn't include work performed on a farm which isn't incidental to or in conjunction with such farmer's farming operation.
 Additionally, farm labor laws do not regulate operations performed off a farm if performed by employees employed by someone other than the farmer whose agricultural products are being worked on.

 Agricultural employees can't be paid less than the federal minimum wage, unless they're exempt from minimum wage as noted below.
 This is true whether the employer pays by the hour or by a piece rate.
 Farm workers must be provided a written statement of earnings and all deductions from pay.
 Additionally, farm workers must be provided written information regarding their wages and working conditions in a language they can understand.